-- 67 The Director of the Department of Health shall administer this Part and shall ensure that- - (a) the operator and staff of day care centres are properly qualified; - (b) the facilities, equipment, sanitation, nutrition and other programmes of day care centres are safe, of good quality and appropriate to the needs of the children; - (c) the premises used by the day care provider are safe, and that any equipment is of good quality and appropriate to the needs of the children.
+- 67 The Chief Medical Officer shall administer this Part and shall ensure that- - (a) the operator and staff of day care centres are properly qualified; - (b) the facilities, equipment, sanitation, nutrition and other programmes of day care centres are safe, of good quality and appropriate to the needs of the children; - (c) the premises used by the day care provider are safe, and that any equipment is of good quality and appropriate to the needs of the children.

-[Section 67 paragraph (c) inserted by 2010 : 59 s.
-3 effective 22 December 2010; Section 67 amended by 2018 : 66 s.
-2 effective 10 January 2019]
+[Section 67 paragraph (c) inserted by 2010: 59 s.
+3 effective 22 December 2010]